Splunk Security

 A typical phishing email investigation begins with analyzing the initial data and searching for artifacts.
 Some artifacts to investigate include attachments within the email, phishing links disguised as legitimate URLs, email headers, the sender’s email address, and even the entire email content.

-In this use case, we will highlight the Phishing Investigate and Respond Playbook that automatically investigates and contains incoming phishing emails.
-The Playbook has a total of 15 actions available.
+In this use case, we will highlight the Phishing Investigate and Respond Playbook, which automatically investigates and contains incoming phishing emails.
+The Playbook has 15 actions available.
 Once Splunk SOAR receives a phishing email alert from a third-party source (e.g., fetching email directly from the mail server), it will automatically kick off the Playbook and begin analyzing the following artifacts: file reputation, URL reputation, and Domain Reputation.

-Suppose during the investigation phase, the file, URL, IP address, or domain seems suspicious.
-In that case, the Playbook will use the predetermined parameters to decide to contain the threat by deleting the email from the user’s inbox.
+Suppose a file, URL, IP address, or domain seems suspicious during the investigation phase.
+In that case, the Playbook will use the predetermined parameters to decide whether to contain the threat by deleting the email from the user’s inbox.

 Splunk SOAR Example: Endpoint Malware Triage